Omjoa001/Web_Prosjekt/kazoot/README.md

 npm start
 ```

-After the two steps above are completed, use a webbrowser and type in localhost:3000 in the URL.
+After the two steps above are completed, use a web browser and type in localhost:3000 in the URL.
 The QuizApp, Kazoot, will now start running and is playable.

-If interested to run tests on client and server, do following:
+To run tests on the client and server, do the following:

 ### Run client tests: